irving-m/comment-clasiffier-retail/README.md

 # Comment classifier for retail
 Based in Spanish comments for a tech business

 This is my first machine learning project.
-I might still need to tidy up my files because I made this before knowing how to use git and github.
+It utilizes a dataset from labeled comments to accurately classify the main subject a comment is talking about.

 ## word_bank.py
 Creates 1-gram, 2-gram and 3-gram dictionaries with its corresponding probabilities, based on a big text document (in Spanish).